-Dead stock presents products that a company is not able to sell and that has to be stored, which costs the company money.
-The way they get rid of it is by using the selling marketing philosophy, putting it on sale and encouraging people to buy it.
+Dead stock presents products that a company is not able to sell and that have to be stored, which costs the company money.
+The way they get rid of it is by using the selling marketing philosophy, putting it on sale, and encouraging people to buy it.

 This concept is all about learning as much as you can about your customers, and only then creating a product that you know they need.

 Out of all the marketing philosophies, this one is probably used the most in marketing nowadays.

 This is probably because it is hard to sell anything nowadays without knowing your target audience really well and appealing to them.
 Hence why this marketing philosophy places a lot of importance on the customer and their wants and needs.